L. Vance Phillips

-Luella J. Vance Phillips (born 1858, died before 1951) was an American china-painting artist and one of the founders of the Pi Beta Phi fraternity at Hastings College.
+Luella J. Vance Phillips (24 March 1858 – February 10, 1939) was an American china-painting artist and one of the founders of the Pi Beta Phi fraternity at Hastings College in Nebraska.

 Early life

-Luella "Lou" J. Vance was born in a country home in Vernon County, Wisconsin, in 1858, the last child of Sampson Anderson Vance (1833-1864) and Jane McMahon, who later remarried to Captain William Horlocker.
+Luella "Lou" J. Vance was born in a country home in Vernon County, Wisconsin, in 1858, the last child of Sampson Anderson Vance (1833–1864) and Jane McMahon.
+Her father died of disease while serving with the Union Army during the Civil War, and her mother later remarried to Captain William Horlocker.
+The family moved to Nebraska.

-She was fourteen years old, when she saw clearly the path marked out for her to follow.
-At the age of ten years she had shown extraordinary ability in drawing and was looked upon by her teachers as a child of talent.
-Thrown on her own resources at the age of fourteen, she not only supported herself, but, without other aid than her own courageous and determined spirit, she succeeded in obtaining a good education in the art to which she was devoted, as well as in other branches.
+At age 10, she showed extraordinary talent in art.
+She was later educated at York College in Nebraska.